ludolf/ludolfc/README.md

 Void is a special data type with an empty value.
 Void is a result of statement executions or calls of empty functions.

+### Comments

+Any text starting with two slashes `//` will be ignored until the end of the line.

 ### Arrays

 Arrays are heterogeneous collections of indexed elements whose index starts at